Matthieu96Code/test-new-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for supporting this project.
+I would like to thank Shubham Bhoyar and Microverse for supporting this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>